freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

  - update Sphinx/Solr cron jobs <-- this should match the installer cron jobs.
  - reindex <-- How big will our index be?
 Space on disk, or do we need to remove Sphinx first?
  - hg pull -u
+    - adjust the apache config to point to the new robots.txt location (tinyurl/robots.txt)
  - uninstall Sphinx!
     - remove Sphinx logs
     - remove Sphinx indexes